1948 Accra riots: Aftermath

-The British colonial government set up the Watson Commission, which examined the circumstances of the riots, and paved the way for constitutional changes that eventually culminated in Ghana's independence.
+The British colonial government set up the Watson Commission, which examined the circumstances of the riots, and paved the way for constitutional changes that culminated in Ghana's independence.

-The immediate aftermath of the riots included the arrest on 12 March 1948 of "the Big Six" – Kwame Nkrumah and other leading activists in the United Gold Coast Convention (UGCC) party (namely Ebenezer Ako-Adjei, Edward Akufo-Addo, J. B. Danquah, Emmanuel Obetsebi-Lamptey and William Ofori Atta), who were held responsible for orchestrating the disturbances and were detained, before being released a month later.
+The immediate aftermath of the riots included the arrest on 12 March 1948 of "the Big Six" – Kwame Nkrumah and other leading activists in the United Gold Coast Convention (UGCC) party (namely Ebenezer Ako-Adjei, Edward Akufo-Addo, J. B. Danquah, Emmanuel Obetsebi-Lamptey and William Ofori Atta), who were held responsible for orchestrating the disturbances and were detained; they were released a month later.
 The arrest of the leaders of the UGCC raised the profile of the party around the country and made them national heroes.

 The Watson Commission reported that the 1946 constitution was inappropriate from the start, because it did not address the concerns of the natives of the Gold Coast.
 The Commission also recommended that the Gold Coast be allowed to draft its own constitution.
 A 40-member committee was set up to draft a constitution, with six representatives of the UGCC.
 The governor excluded Kwame Nkrumah, among others, from the constitutional drafting committee, for fear of drafting a constitution that would demand absolute independence for the colony.

 By 1949, Nkrumah had broken away from the UGCC to form the Convention People's Party (CPP), with the motto "Self-government now", and a campaign of "Positive Action".
 Nkrumah broke away, due to misunderstandings at the leadership front of the UGCC.

 On 6 March 1957, the country achieved its independence and was renamed Ghana, with Kwame Nkrumah as its first President.